 Toilet bowls can be either round or elongated.
 Even though elongated bowls occupy more space, they are increasingly more comfortable, because they offer a wider seating space.
 Nonetheless, the main advantage of round toilet bowls is that they occupy less space – which is why they are great for narrow bathrooms.

 As you can see, a macerating toilet can be an excellent solution for numerous scenarios.
 Most importantly, though, it allows you to install a toilet in a location where you don’t have a plumbing system.
-At the same time, even if your water supply might be weak, macerator toilets can address your specific needs, while keeping the water consumption under control.
+At the same time, even if your water supply might be weak, the best macerator toilets can address your specific needs, while keeping the water consumption under control.

 To ensure that the toilet you get is the right one for you, make sure you factor in the macerator system utilized, the gallons per flush rating, space availability, installation process, and design characteristics.
 Durability should also be considered, for the best results.
 Hopefully, our upflush toilet reviews have guided you in the right direction, so that you can make a worthwhile investment.
 Each of the units comes highly recommended – it’s up to you to pick the one that is most suitable for you.